rrthomas/wincoll/README.md

 WinColl should run on RISC OS 3.5 to 3.7, and could probably be made to run on RISC OS 2 without difficulty.

-You can edit the levels with the provided level editor, the BASIC program `LevelDes` that lives in the `!WinColl` folder.
+You can edit the levels.
+Either use [Tiled](https://www.mapeditor.org/) and convert them to WinColl’s plain text format with `tiled2level`, for which the `pytmx` library is required; or use the BASIC program `LevelDes` that lives in the `!WinColl` folder.
 (Shift+Left double-click to open the folder).

 ## Copyright and Disclaimer